YuminTHU/cfDNApipe/README.md

 ## Introduction

-**cfDNApipe(<u>c</u>ell <u>f</u>ree <u>DNA</u> <u>Pipe</u>line)** is an integrated pipeline for analyzing [cell-free DNA](https://en.wikipedia.org/wiki/Circulating_free_DNA) WGBS/WGS data.
-It contains many cfDNA quality control and statistical algorithms.
-Also we collected some useful cell free DNA references and provided them [here](https://honchkrow.github.io/cfDNAReferences/).Users can access the cfDNApipe documentation [Here](https://cfdnapipe-doc.readthedocs.io/en/latest/).
+**cfRNApipe(<u>c</u>ell <u>f</u>ree <u>RNA</u> <u>Pipe</u>line)** is an integrated pipeline for analyzing [cell-free RNA](https://en.wikipedia.org/wiki/Circulating_free_RNA) long cfRNA-seq and short cfRNA-seq data (including exosome RNA-seq).
+It contains many cfRNA quality control and statistical algorithms.
+Also we collected some useful cell free RNA references and provided them [here](https://honchkrow.github.io/cfDNAReferences/).Users can access the cfDNApipe documentation [Here](https://cfdnapipe-doc.readthedocs.io/en/latest/).

 The whole pipeline is established based on the processing graph principle.
-Users can use the preset pipeline for WGBS/WGS data as well as build their own analysis pipeline from any intermediate data like bam files.
+Users can use the preset pipeline for cfRNA-seq data as well as build their own analysis pipeline from any intermediate data like bam files.
 The main functions are as the following picture.

 <center>
     <img style="border-radius: 0.3125em;